matthiasn/clojure-system-book/manuscript/Client-UI-Reagent-1.md

 For more information on Reagent I can also recommend this **[blog post](http://getprismatic.com/story/1405451329953)**, besides the decent-enough documentation of the project itself.

 I will not start with an introduction to Reagent here as the previously mentioned resources should have you covered.
-Instead, I will just explain the code, which you actually may find simple enough to learn Reagent from the code itself.
+Instead, I will just explain the code, which you actually may find simple enough without consulting many other resources.
 If some of it looks too simple to be true, no worries, it really is not.

 You need to know one thing when it comes to rendering the application state from one or more atoms, and that is that you need to use Reagent's ````atom```` implementation, which allows it to detect changes to this atom and re-render accordingly.
 From Reagent's **[source](https://github.com/reagent-project/reagent/blob/master/src/reagent/core.cljs#L173)**: _"Like clojure.core/atom, except that it keeps track of derefs.
 Reagent components that derefs one of these are automatically